trustbit/nix-whisper-transcription-demo/README.md

 If you have our recommended configuration of [Nix data science VM](https://github.com/trustbit/nix-data-science-vm), then to use this setup:

 1. Check out this repository and open the folder
-2. `direnv allow` to permit direng operate
+2. `direnv allow` to permit direnv to operate
 3. **Automatic**: direnv and Nix will ensure exact python version, virtual environment and binary dependencies.
 4. `pip install --editable .` - install python project for editing.
 This will also create `serve` command.